Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Quantum skyrmion lattice phase

-Based on our simulations, we predict the existence of three distinct quantum phases of our model: (i)~a region hosting spin waves for weak field amplitudes, (ii)~a valley for field strengths of the order of $B\approx -0.5D$, which features a quantum skyrmion lattice, and (iii)~a field-polarized phase where spins align parallel to the external field.
-Spin wave states are characterized by a vanishing average polarization $\bar{m}^z$, whereas field-polarized states are maximally polarized (up to finite-size effects).
-As shown in \cref{fig:three_phases_different_BC}, quantum skyrmions are located in a background of field-polarized spins, and as a consequence the state in the skyrmion lattice phase will have a finite polarization smaller than a corresponding field-polarized state.
-We numerically confirm this intuitive picture and find three disjoint intervals of average polarization $\bar{m}^z$ uniquely linked to each phase, which can be summarized in the zero temperature phase diagram presented in \cref{fig:phase_diagram}.
-Our results about the dependence of the skyrmion phase on the uniaxial anisotropy are in qualitative agreement with corresponding classical systems, where it is known that a weak uniaxial anisotropy has a tendency to stabilize skyrmion configurations at smaller magnetic fields~\cite{Heinze_2011,Romming_2013}.
+Helical spin spiral states are characterized by a vanishing average polarization $\overline{m}_z$, whereas field-polarized states are maximally polarized (up to finite-size effects).
+As shown in \cref{fig:three_phases_different_BC}, quantum skyrmions are located in a background of field-polarized spins, and as a consequence, the state in the skyrmion lattice phase will have a finite polarization smaller than a corresponding field-polarized state.
+We numerically confirm this intuitive picture and find disjoint intervals of average polarization $\overline{m}_z$ uniquely linked to each phase (see \cref{fig:polarization_plateaus}(a)), which can be summarized in the zero-temperature phase diagram presented in \cref{fig:phase_diagram}.
+Note that \cref{fig:phase_diagram} is obtained by simulations of a fixed flake system size and is therefore only qualitatively correct in the thermodynamic limit.
+In order to determine the exact position of quantum critical points or the nature of the quantum phase transition, a finite size extrapolation is necessary, a study which we leave for future work.

-We checked that the fine-tuned regime $J=-0.5D$ is not strictly necessary to enter the skyrmion lattice phase.
-By increasing the ferromagnetic exchange coupling to a value $J=-2D$, we obtain qualitatively similar results, which we present in \cref{fig:phase_diagram}(c) and in \cref{fig:phase_diagram} panels (g)-(i).
-Similar values of the exchange coupling are encountered in recent thin film experiments~\cite{Vedmedenko2019}.
+Our results about the dependence of the skyrmion phase on the uniaxial anisotropy are in qualitative agreement with corresponding classical systems, where it is known that a weak uniaxial anisotropy tends to stabilize skyrmion configurations at smaller magnetic fields~\cite{Heinze_2011,Romming_2013}.
 Furthermore, we observe that the skyrmion radius increases with $-J/D$ (compare \cref{fig:phase_diagram}(e) and (h)), such that quite large spin-$1/2$ systems might be needed to resolve even individual quantum skyrmions.
-Based on our results for $J=-0.5D$ we conjecture that the skyrmion lattice phase should also exist for such cases where the individual quasiparticles have a larger radius, but due to limitations dictated by the numerical complexity (which we discuss in \cref{sec:methods}), other numerical techniques must be consulted to make quantitative predictions about the phase diagram for $-J/D\gg0.5$.
+Based on our results for $J=-0.5D$ we conjecture that the skyrmion lattice phase should also exist for such cases where the individual quasiparticles have a larger radius, but due to limitations dictated by the numerical complexity (which we discuss in \cref{sec:MPS}), other numerical techniques must be consulted to make quantitative predictions about the phase diagram for $-J/D\gg0.5$.
+Similar values of the exchange coupling are expected in present thin film experiments~\cite{Vedmedenko2019}, thereby making our results of practical relevance.